 She still emerged ahead as each night at the Conrad was at least $1000/night.

-At the end of the day, the $950 she forked out took care of her entire seven days in paradise.
+At the end of the day, the $950 she forked out covered her entire seven days in paradise.

 I hope she’ll consider applying for a Hilton credit card after this trip, as it saved us an extraordinary amount of money.